 If there is a long-term, then it can imply different restraints because we can't simultaneously aim “long” and “short” with the same assets (without paying a premium).
 Actuaries used to be taught that being “broadly right” is better than being “precisely wrong” but that seems no longer to be fashionable.

-Crucially, risk quantification is very poorly captured by scalars obtained via a discounting process, especially since liquidity problems are not identifiable in advance.
+Crucially, risk quantification is very poorly captured by scalars assessed via discounting, especially since liquidity problems are not identifiable in advance.